 Raising Bantam Chickens: An Urban Farming Guide

 Bantam chicken breeds are much smaller than their counterparts which makes them ideal for urban farming.
 They require little space, and if allowed to forage, very little in food costs as well.
 The first step towards keeping chickens is deciding what breed to acquire.
 The breed you choose will depend largely on your reasons for keeping chickens.
-If you are more interested fresh eggs you may be interested in more prolific egg laying breeds like Rhode Island Reds, Wyandottes or Orpingtons.
-If you are keeping chickens more for their companionship in the garden you have many options, some of my favorite breeds are Sussex and Slikie Bantams.
+If you are interested in fresh eggs, you may want to consider more prolific egg laying breeds like Rhode Island Reds, Wyandottes or Orpingtons.
+If you are keeping chickens more as of a garden companion, you have many options.
+A couple of my favorite breeds are Sussex and Slikie Bantams.

 Housing Bantam Chickens

 Sheltering your bantam chickens is as simple as building or buying a small dog house.
 A good rule of thumb is to allow about 2 sq/ft. per bird.
 Chicken tractors also work very well.
 Bantam chickens are just as hardy as larger breeds and can live in a very simple structure as long as it can shelter them from rain and draft.
 Keep in mind that chickens naturally attract predators, so take precautions to make sure your coop is secure.
 Plans for coops can easily be found online and in most cases can be built from re-purposed materials.